Federal Immigration Violations Defense Lawyer

 But a lot of times, before they get deported, they're being charged at the federal level in the federal district where their illegal immigration is taking place.

-So, if you or a loved one is being charged with a federal immigration offense, obviously, you're going to want to get a criminal defense attorney to help you because there are a lot of things that the feds can do that are punishment-oriented that can really affect you — not only your freedom but your criminal record and your ability ever to get back into the country again.
+So, suppose you or a loved one is being charged with a federal immigration offense.
+In that case, obviously, you're going to want to get a criminal defense attorney to help you because the feds can do a lot of punishment-oriented things that can really affect you—not only your freedom but also your criminal record and your ability to get back into the country again.

 A lot of people just take the position, well, I just want to be deported, and I'll never come back again.
 But the feds don't do that.
 If they charge you with a federal criminal offense, they're first going to get a conviction on your record, and then they're going to try to punish you.
 A lot of times, that punishment is through custody.

-So, they'll hold you in custody for a period of time if you get convicted through a jury trial, for example, or if you work out a deal through a plea agreement and then the Judge sentences you to an amount of time in federal custody.
-Then they deport you back to your home country.
+So, they'll hold you in custody for a period of time if you get convicted through a jury trial, for example, or if you work out a deal through a plea agreement, and then the Judge sentences you to a period of time in federal custody.
+Then, they deport you back to your home country.

 Therefore, if you ever try to seek asylum, naturalization, get your green card, and eventually become a citizen, you're blocked from doing so by these felony federal immigration criminal charges on your criminal record that you can't get off.